-The New York Times columnist David Brooks writes an article about ’The Nordic Secret,” early February 2020, and referring to Lene Rachel Andersen’s and Tomas Björkmans ambitious and well-written book, with the same title (link to the article here).
-He put the finger on the significant and transformative change the Nordic Countries went thru from the beginning/mid-1800.
+The New York Times columnist David Brooks writes an article about ’The Nordic Secret,” in early February 2020, referring to Lene Rachel Andersen’s and Tomas Björkman’s ambitious and well-written book, with the same title (link to the article here).
+They put the finger on the significant and transformative change the Nordic Countries went thru from the beginning/mid-1800.
 From being among the poorest nations in Europe to now, some of the leading welfare states on the planet.
-David lifts the importance for a society to systematically support the life-long inner development, to strengthen our inner capacities to interpret better, understand, take responsibility for, and contribute to an ever more complex world.
+David lifts the importance for a society to systematically support lifelong inner development, to strengthen our inner capacities to interpret better, understand, take responsibility for, and contribute to an ever more complex world.
 In times of rising polarization, we need to cultivate empathy and the possibility of the ongoing expansion of our circles of belonging.
 David Brooks writes: ”When you look at the Nordic Bildung model, you realize our problem is not only that we don’t train people with the right job skills.
-It’s that we don’t have the right lifelong development model to instill the mode of consciousness people need to thrive in a complex, pluralistic society.”
+It’s that we don’t have the suitable lifelong development model to instil the mode of consciousness people need to thrive in a complex, pluralistic society.”

 A HISTORICAL BACKGROUND

 The word Folkbildning (folk education) first appeared in the Swedish language in 1805 with the meaning ”improvement of the education of the lower classes.”
-Folk means people, and bildning means learning.
+Folk means people, and bildung means learning.
 Put them together, and you get the word folkbildning, the Swedish form of non-formal adult education.
-Bildning defines as the opportunity to learn for its own sake.
-What matters is the desire to learn rather than demands set by the outside world.
-Learning is a lifelong process on our own responsibility and our own initiatives.
+Bildung defines it as the opportunity to learn for its own sake.
+What matters is the desire to learn rather than the demands set by the outside world.
+Learning is a lifelong process of our own responsibility and our own initiatives.
 And it encompasses much more than learning in the formal education system, under a certain period of our lives.
 Folkbildning strengthens and enriches people and thereby the whole of society.

 The state has provided financial support to folkbildning since 1912.
 It is agreed that folkbildning should be run separately from the state, but financed by public funds.
 All political parties recognize the importance of folkbildning to Swedish society.
 The idea has been that free education forms the openness and respect of all people, regardless of gender, age, religion, ethnicity, and social and economic background.
 Common to the various branches of free education based on their own activities and a non-authoritarian relationship between leaders and participants.